 We have always stayed in good hostels and hotels, enjoyed good food, and did all the activities that we thought would be fun.

 Accommodation: We do not recommend cutting back on accommodation costs.
-It is possible, however, cheaper accommodation is located outside the center.
+It is possible, however, cheaper accommodation are mostly located outside the center.
 You will lose a lot of time getting to the center.

-Transport: As you can see, we have kept the transport costs low by using our transport.
-If you want to keep your transport costs low, it is recommended with your car.
+Transport: As you can see, we have kept the transport costs low by using our own car.
+If you want to keep your transport costs low, it is recommended to travel with your car.
 If this is not possible, you spend €10 per day more.

 Food: If you use Menú del día and have breakfast at the accommodation that we recommend here you spend more or less what we did.
 It is difficult to cut down on food expenses.

 Activities: When you see all the sights we recommend in all our articles about Spain you spend €15.
 Recommended is not to cut down on this.
 After all, if you are standing in front of La Sagrada Familia, for example, you also want to go inside.